onqtam/headjack/src/motivation/philosophy.md

 - distribute power and let people have a choice - identity should belong to no one
 - add [authenticity](authenticity.md) to information and build the [ledger of record](https://twitter.com/balajis/status/1459140902144729088) for greater accountability
+- revive the semantic web, [deduplicate content & enable traceability](authenticity.md#deduplicating-documents--traceability)
 - improve transparency - ["Sunlight is the best disinfectant"](https://en.wiktionary.org/wiki/sunlight_is_the_best_disinfectant)
     - virality needs to be politically & content-neutral
-- break the [vertical integration](problems.md#vertical-integration-vs-specialization--competition) through interoperability & markets - allow for alternatives
+- break the [vertical integration](problems.md#vertical-integration-vs-specialization--competition) through interoperability & markets - allow for specialization
     - lower the barrier to entry for innovation - the design space is boundless
     - empower super users to separate signal from noise
-    - fix the incentives - the monopolistic ad economy is a paperclip maximizer with huge cultural repercussions
+    - provide alternative incentives - the monopolistic ad economy is a paperclip maximizer with huge cultural repercussions
-- make infrastructure more resilient
+- make infrastructure more resilient through content-addressing & p2p decentralization

 > "Society, business & money are downstream of technology, which is itself downstream of science.
 Science applied is the engine of humanity." - [@naval](https://twitter.com/naval/status/790443306886926337)